Azure-Samples/functions-python-web-crawler/README.md

     Run -> Start Debugging OR Start Without Debugging
 6. If not installed, download Postman.
 7. On Postman:
-    a.
-Set the request type to "POST"
+    1. Set the request type to "POST"
-    b.
-Paste the following to the URL Request: http://localhost:7071/api/search_site
+    2. Paste the following to the URL Request: http://localhost:7071/api/search_site
-    c.
-Select "Body" -> "raw"
+    3. Select "Body" -> "raw"
-    d.
-Paste the following to the JSON body:
+    4. Paste the following to the JSON body:
         {
            "url": "{ANY_URL_YOU_WANT_TO_TRY}"
         }